pycom/pycom-micropython-sigfox/docs/library/machine.ADC.rst

    Enable the ADC block.
 This method is automatically called on object creation.

-      - ``bits`` can take alues between 9 and 12 and defines the bit width of the ADC block.
+      - ``bits`` can take values between 9 and 12 and selects the number of bits of resolution of the ADC block.
 .. method:: adc.deinit()

    Disable the ADC block.